-A home inspection is a visual examination that’s performed by a trained professional.
+A home inspection is a visual examination that’s performed by an experienced professional.
 The home inspector will look at the inside and outside of the house, including places like the attic, basement, crawl space, and other areas you might not think to look.

-The main purpose of the home inspection is to identify current problems with the house’s structure, systems, and major components, as well as things that might go wrong in the coming years.
+Its main purpose is to identify current problems with the house’s structure, systems, and major components, as well as things that might go wrong in the coming years.